LogtalkDotOrg/logtalk.org/_pages/features.md

 Object (and category) identifiers can be compound terms containing free variables that can be used to parametrize object (or category) predicates.
 Notably, this allows the interpretation of predicate clauses as providing *instantiations* of a parametric object identifier.
-I.e. using a parametric object we can associate any number of predicates with a compound term.
+I.e., using a parametric object, we can associate any number of predicates with a compound term.
 Parameters are logical variables shared with all object (and category) directives and clauses.